ReXiOP/python-shamsi/README.md

-# 🌞 Sammsi Calendar
+# 🌞 Shamsi Calendar

 [![Python Version](https://img.shields.io/badge/python-3.6%2B-blue.svg)](https://www.python.org/downloads/)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

-**Sammsi Calendar** is a powerful and easy-to-use Python library designed for seamless conversion between **Gregorian dates**, **Julian Day Numbers**, and a custom **Solar Calendar**.
+**Shamsi Calendar** is a powerful and easy-to-use Python library designed for seamless conversion between **Gregorian dates**, **Julian Day Numbers**, and a custom **Solar Calendar**.

-Whether you are building an astronomical application, a historical date converter, or a specialized scheduling tool, Sammsi Calendar provides the precision and flexibility you need.
+Whether you are building an astronomical application, a historical date converter, or a specialized scheduling tool, Shamsi Calendar provides the precision and flexibility you need.

 ---